d-e-s-o/nitrocli/nitrokey/README.md

 ## Tests

 This crate has three test suites that can be selected using features.
-One test suite (feature `test-no-device`) assumes that no Nitrokey device is connected.
+One test suite assumes that no Nitrokey device is connected.
+It is run if no other test suite is selected.
 The two other test suites require a Nitrokey Pro (feature `test-pro`) or a Nitrokey Storage (feature `test-storage`) to be connected.

 Use the `--features` option for Cargo to select one of the test suites.
-You cannot select more than one of the test suites at the same time.
+You should select more than one of the test suites at the same time.
 Note that the test suites that require a Nitrokey device assume that the device’s passwords are the factory defaults (admin password `12345678` and user password `123456`).
 Running the test suite with a device with different passwords might